 - Dealing with animals and humans

-While the above is a broad set of skills, one can figure out jobs involving one or more of these skils.
+While the above is a broad set of skills, one can figure out jobs involving one or more of these skills.

 You could be the actual engineer working on automating jobs.
 Developing the algorithm to create systems will ensure you are always in demand.

-Sales involves transference of feelings.
-Individuals buy based on feelings.
-As a salesperson, you need to identify the buyer’s pain point and use a combination of skills listed above to close the sale.High income jobs like Radiologist are also vulnerable to automation.
-Develop these 9 skills to robot-proof yourself Click To Tweet
+Sales involve transference of feelings.
+Individuals buy based on emotions.
+As a salesperson, you need to identify the buyer’s pain point and use a combination of skills listed above to close the sale.Besides low-income jobs, even high-income jobs like radiologists are vulnerable to automation.
+Jobs that a robot could never do involve 9 unique skills.
+Click To Tweet

 Benefits Of Robots Taking Over Jobs

 Instead of fighting the technological wave, embrace it.
-There are several jobs which are either dangerous or monotonous for human to perform.
+Several jobs are either dangerous or monotonous for a human to perform.
 Having robots take over these tasks would be beneficial in the long run.

-Safety: There are a number of jobs currently performed by humans which are quite dangerous such as deep sea exploration or mining.
+Safety: There are several jobs currently performed by humans which are pretty dangerous such as deep-sea exploration or mining.
 Having programmable machines work on these activities instead of humans would be better.

-Quality: Manufacturing requires production of large quantities of goods Since a machine can be programmed to perform repetitive tasks; the quality of goods would be high.
-Wastage would be eliminated.
+Quality: Manufacturing requires the production of large quantities of goods.
+Since a machine can be programmed to perform repetitive tasks, the quality of goods would be high.
+We would eliminate wastage.

-Job Satisfaction: Eliminating the mundane parts of the job would let humans focus on tasks which are better suited for their skills.
+Job Satisfaction: Eliminating the mundane parts of the job would let humans focus on tasks that are better suited for their skills.

 New jobs will arise as a result of technology which will be more exciting.
 And propel the human race even further.